Voting & Elections

 Candidates for US representative, US senator, any statewide office (including Supreme Court Justice and Court of Appeals Judge), all state legislative offices, district court judge, metropolitan court judge, district attorney, magistrate court judge, public regulation commission, and public education commission are required to file nominating petitions upon filing for office with the appropriate filing officer.
 Candidates who are required to file nominating petitions do not pay a filing fee.

-Candidates required to collect petition signatures have a minimum number of valid signatures they must collect in order to qualify for the ballot and the number is different depending on whether the candidate is registered as a Democrat, Republican, Independent, or is affiliated with a minor party.
+Candidates required to collect petition signatures have a minimum number of valid signatures they must collect in order to qualify for the ballot and the number is different depending on whether the candidate is affiliated with a Major Party, Minor Party, or as an Independent.

-The required number of signatures will be published with the candidate guide in October of odd-numbered years for major party candidates and March of even-numbered years for independent and minor party candidates.
+The required number of signatures will be published with the candidate guide in October for major party candidates and March of 2020 for independent and minor party candidates.

 Nominating petition signature requirements are set by law and a summary is outlined below:

-- Minor Party Candidates: the minimum required number of signatures is 1% of the total number of votes cast for governor at the last preceding general election at which a governor was elected.
-(NMSA 1978 § 1-8-2)
+• Minor Party Candidates: the minimum required number of signatures is 1% of the total number of votes cast for governor at the last preceding general election at which a governor was elected.
+SeeNMSA 1978, § 1-8-2.

 Is there a filing fee?

 Candidates who are not required to file nominating petitions, i.e. county office candidates, pay a $50.00 filing fee to the County Clerk upon filing for office.
-In cases of financial hardship, the County Clerk may waive the fee if the candidate submits a Pauper’s Statement, which is available on the New Mexico Secretary of State’s website beginning in October of each odd-numbered year.
+In cases of financial hardship, the County Clerk may waive the fee if the candidate submits a Pauper’s Statement, which is available on the New Mexico Secretary of State’s website beginning in October 1, 2020.
+Candidates who are required to file nominating petitions do not pay a filing fee.

 When and where do I file for office?

-Filing day for retention judges, minor party candidates, and independent candidates is the twenty-third day following the Primary Election in June of each even-numbered year from 9:00 AM to 5:00 PM.
+Filing day for retention judges, minor party candidates, and independent candidates for the General Election is June 25, 2020, from 9:00 AM to 5:00 PM.

 Candidates for the following offices shall file, in-person, with the Secretary of State: